quteron/javascript-fundamentals/functions/README.md

   console.log('Hello, ' + username + '.');
 }
 ```
-As you can see we have a function named **sayHello** that accept one argument **username** and print greeting.
+As you can see we have a function named **sayHello** that accept one parameter **username** and print greeting.
 Nothing complicated, is not it?

 > You don't need to put semicolon after closed bracket.
 If you do put it compiler will treat it as an empty separated statement.

 ## Calling function <a name="calling-function"></a>

-To call the function just enter function name and input parameters in paretheneses saperated by commas.
+To call the function just enter function name and input arguments in paretheneses saperated by commas.
 Don't forget to put semicolon at the end:
 ```javascript
 sayHello('John');
 > Hello, John.
 ```

-But what will happen if we will forget to specify input parameter and call function without it?
+But what will happen if we will forget to specify input argument and call function without it?
 Let's try:
 ```javascript
 sayHello('John');
 > Hello, undefined.